arbi56/CompoundCalculator/README.md

 # CompoundCalculator Suite
 20210626 Notebooks to implement Multi-Layered Analysis (MLA) of Complex Mass Spectra

 Contains four Jupyter Notebooks that collectively provide tools for Multi-Layered Analysis (MLA), used to interpret Mass Spectra from one or more compounds with complex adduct patterns.
 The notebooks are written in Python 3 and can be used with a distribution such as Anaconda or Google’s ‘Colab’ (Collaborative laboratory) platform.
+Note that executing with Colab will require uploading the required text files and modifying the notebooks to remove the path definition code.

 ## MLA overview
 MLA provides an alternative approach to the interpretation (annotation) of complex mass spectra, obtained from single compounds with complex adduct patterns or from mixed spectra (e.g. co-eluting compounds) with adducts.
 It can also be used to explore spectra from related compounds such as metabolites or degradation products.